developmentseed/aep/README.md

 ### Add new icons to AEP
 Icons should be in `.png` format, 64 x 64.

-1. add the `png` file to `/static/icons`
+1. add the `png` file to `/content/icons`
-2. add the basename without extension to `/src/components/study-map/mb-map.js`
+2. use as indicated in the previous section